-NUMBER OF ABSENCES: ACTION: At each absence: The Instant Alert system will contact parents when their child is marked absent at school.
-Absences are cumulative The alert system will notify parents regardless if the school throughout the year. has been notified in advance.
-5 th The 1st letter will be sent home after the 5th unexcused absence.
+NUMBER OF ABSENCES: ACTION: AT EACH ABSENCE: Absences are cumulative throughout the year.
+The Instant Alert system will contact parents when their child is marked absent at school.
+The alert system will notify parents regardless of notifying the school advance.
+5ТН The 1st letter will be sent home after the 5th unexcused absence.
 Keep copies of all correspondence/contacts if 5 unexcused days are missed in the same nine weeks.
-6 th Parents will be called directly and a 2 nd letter will be sent.
+6ТН Parents will be called directly, and a 2nd letter will be sent.
 A meeting will be scheduled with the principal/designee to create a Truancy Prevention Plan (TPP).
-9 th An additional phone call will be made to the parents.
-A 3 rd letter will be sent home.
-2 nd conference will be scheduled.
+9ТН An additional phone call will be made to the parents.
+A 3rd letter will be sent home.
+2nd conference will be scheduled.
 (Violation of TPP: Warning of Children in Need of Services).
-12 th A direct phone call to the parents.
+12TH A direct phone call to the parents.
 A 4th letter will be sent home and a referral to the Attendance Review Committee (ARC).